News

 “If children don’t behave, then nothing else is going to be achieved,” Tom Bennett, founder of the nonprofit researchED organization, said during the event.

-“No child flourishes in chaos,” Bennett said.
+“No child flourishes in chaos,” he said.

 Emel Akan contributed to the report.